cowtrainer/brave-filters/README.md

-# brave-filters
+# cool-mobile-filters
-Filter lists for brave browser that I find helpful (mostly to stop scrolling)
+Filter lists for mobile websites (I use Brave to block) that save time or annoyances